 ‘Lovely stay again in nice renovated hotel.
 This was fourth time in the Kirkhouse… The colours they used were lovely.
 Breakfast and dinner were good and the staff is young and helpful…’

 ‘Great place to eat or stay… fantastic food and service and great comfortable rooms.
 Well worth the money… the food is the best I’ve had in years.
 Everything about the hotel is modern and stylish but the food is to die for… Great hotel for a break or a meal.’

-It would also be ideal for a convenient pre-Christmas getaway.
+Today’s Big Deal would be ideal for a convenient new year getaway.

-An overnight break at the Kirkhouse Inn would be a welcome escape from writing Christmas card lists, doing the pressie shopping and tracking down elusive Christmas tree lights.
+An overnight break at the Kirkhouse Inn would be a welcome escape to relax after the pressie shopping.